Incremental Transformer Neural Processes: Experiments

 \subsection{Implicit Bayesianness}

-Next, we investigate the impact of causal masking on implicit Bayesianness—the degree to which the model behaves like a consistent Bayesian predictor.
+Next, we investigate the impact of causal masking on implicit Bayesianness—the degree to which the model behaves like a consistent Bayesian predictor during sequential updates.
 While standard TNPs guarantee permutation invariance for a fixed context set, they do not inherently satisfy conditional consistency as the context grows. \texttt{incTNP} further sacrifices permutation invariance with respect to the context set to enable efficient streaming.
-We therefore ask: Does this sensitivity to context order degrade the model's ability to approximate a valid Bayesian posterior compared to the \texttt{TNP-D}, a model that is permutation invariant with respect to the context set?
+We therefore ask: Does this sensitivity to context order degrade the model's ability to approximate a valid Bayesian posterior in this setting compared to the \texttt{TNP-D}, a model that is permutation invariant with respect to the context set?

 We evaluate this on the 1D GP benchmark using the KL Gap metric described in \cref{sec:breaking_permutation_invariance}.
 We condition all models on a fixed initial context ($N_c=20$) and evaluate predictions on $N_t=40$ targets.
-Inference is performed sequentially: the model predicts a target, observes the ground truth, updates its context, and proceeds to the next point.
+Inference is performed sequentially under a teacher-forced protocol: the model predicts a target, observes the ground truth, updates its context, and proceeds to the next point.
 We simulate multiple permutations of the same data stream, compute the KL Gap for each, and then average the results.
 Remarkably, as shown in \cref{fig:implicit_bayesianness}, the KL Gap for \texttt{incTNP} variants—particularly \texttt{incTNP-Seq}—is comparable to that of \texttt{TNP-D}.
 This finding suggests that the primary driver of inconsistency in streaming settings is the lack of conditional consistency~\citep{xu2023deepstochasticprocessesfunctional} inherent to multiple NP variants, rather than the specific causal masking mechanism of \texttt{incTNP}.
-In practice, \texttt{incTNP} is no less ``Bayesian" than the standard \texttt{TNP-D} when deployed in streaming environments.
-We provide an additional example in \cref{app:implicit_bayesianness} which further supports this claim.
+In practice, \texttt{incTNP} is no less ``Bayesian" than the standard \texttt{TNP-D} under the empirical protocol considered here.
+We provide an additional example in \cref{app:1d_gp_kl_gap_additional_result} which further supports this claim.